Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 ![](/images/sortment_box.jpg)
 ![](/images/screws_in_bags.jpeg)

+Lastly, electricity, especially mains power and AC is dangerous.
+Please be careful.

 ## Jumping between different PDF:s
 It's a bit hard to know where to jump when, there are at least four different PDF:s you will need, plus an image of your controller board with all pins listed (this is linked on the voron guide on page 178).
 The PDF's are: